bikkikumar-sha/aid/README.md

     10k most popular password list

 Log version 1.0
-1.included support for:
+1. included support for:
-  firstname
+a. firstname
-  lastname
+b. lastname
-  nickname
+c. nickname
-  dateofbirth
+d. dateofbirth
-  anyspecialdate
+e. anyspecialdate
-  company/organization name
+f. company/organization name
-  partnername
+g. partnername
-  petname
+h. petname
-2.limitations:
+2. limitations:
-  no symbol support
+a. no symbol support
-  no uppercase varient in the wordlist no 'write to output file feature'
+b. no uppercase varient in the wordlist
+c. no 'write to output file feature'
-3.known bugs
+3. known bugs
-  program crashes on invalid input
+a.program crashes on invalid input